acammarat/pindol/nd2hiphive/README.md

 ## Installation

-The code requires a fortran compiler.
+The code requires a fortran compiler and the [lapack](https://netlib.org/lapack/) libraries.
 After cloning, enter the folder and compile it with

 `make`